 Singing with an office choir can help relieve stress at work, according to new research.

-The study by the University of Leicester found 96 per cent of people in workplace choirs felt less stressed by their jobs.
+The study by the University of Leicester found 96% of people in workplace choirs felt less stressed by their jobs.

-Choirs also help combat loneliness, the research revealed, as 86 per cent of singers felt less socially isolated.
+Choirs also help combat loneliness, the research revealed, as 86% of singers felt less socially isolated.

 The researchers quizzed employees in a range of organisations about their work demands, mood and socialising.

 One in six were under high strain from their job, but the majority felt less stressed and isolated after attending a choir session.

 Previous studies have found that one in three employees find their work unmanageable.
 Other research has found that singing releases feel-good endorphins similar to those released by exercise.

 BACP counsellor Louise Tyler, of Personal Resilience, based in Altrincham, works with employees who have been referred to her through their companies.

 She said: "We know singing is therapeutic, but workplace choirs mean that employees are recognised as individuals; as humans, not just robots who come to the office to do a job every day.
 Choirs help create a team environment, a family feeling, a sense of community at work.
 People want to feel valued at work and a choir can help in that area.”

 She added that there are many other things companies can do to help reduce stress in the workplace.